magdesign/PocketVJ-Exhibition-Documentation/docs/html/_sources/08_mapping.rst.txt

 **Launch** => Launches the mapper with slideshow function (no sync or softedge in this version)

 .. note::
-    Images may be maximal 1920x1080 pixel, also make a dpi of 72
+    Images may be maximal 1920x1080pixel 72dpi